naurandir01/DisWeb/README.md

 DisWeb is a digital forensic & incident response plateform to analyse forensic artefact from disk.
 It use Fox-IT Dissect tools to extract forensic artefacts

+:exclamation: The project is still in progress :exclamation:

 # Capacity
 - Display the file systeme of a disk;
 - Use DISSECT to get forensic artefact;